evgenyneu/siba/scaffolds/project/README.md

 ## 4. Publish

 Publish your plugin gem.
 If you want your plugin to be shown to user in `siba list` and `siba generate` commands, please add its description to /lib/siba/plugins/plugins.yml file in SIBA project on github and issue a pull request.

+## Testing

+The project contains test files with examples.
+Two types of tests are used: unit and integration.
+In unit test file system and shell commands are not exectuted.

+To run unit tests:
+        rake

+To run integration tests
+        rake test:i9n